 What language is AS400 software developed in?

 The majority of the business applications on IBM AS400 (IBM i) are written in a version of RPG (Report Program Generator) a language IBM created many years ago to compete with and outperform COBOL.
 The system now supports a wide range of languages including Java, Python, PHP and C++.

 What is XResize for DB2 and why do you need it?

-Unlike newer applications like Salesforce it is not always easy to add extra fields to AS/400 applications.
-More specifically RPG based AS/400 applications which rely on 5250 green screen and printed output.
-The programs can have database table and data structure definitions stored internally.
-Also the screens which are 80×24 or 132×24 have very limited space.
+Unlike newer applications like Salesforce, it is not always easy to add extra fields to AS/400 applications.
+More specifically RPG based AS/400 applications rely on 5250 green screens and printed output.
+The programs can have database tables and data structure definitions stored internally.
+Also, the screens which are 80×24 or 132×24 have very limited space.
 Added to this the displays generally don’t dynamically adjust when new fields are added.
 Applications like xResize allow programmers to more efficiently determine the impact of adding a field or changing a field on the database.
 These applications can then make the change and leave the programmer to handle the exception.

 It should be noted that many AS/400 applications do allow fields to be dynamically added by system administrators but like other platforms, this has to be designed into the applications when they are developed.
 It certainly gets easier when modern HTML-based user interfaces are involved.

 How do I connect to an AS400 system?